Snowshoeing in Minnesota

 For more, see Ensconced in Ely.

-Hartley Nature Center in Duluth.
+Hartley Nature Center.
 There are more than 10 miles of hiking trails in this rolling, wooded preserve, bisected by the Superior Hiking Trail.

 It has 70 pairs of rental snowshoes, traditional wooden ones for adults and youths and metal shoes with teeth for preschoolers through first-graders.
 Cost is $10 for non-members.